 Danish Microfinance Partners has entered into a management agreement with Maj Invest Equity A/S, for the Manager's administration of Danish Microfinance Partners as well as the provision of investment advisory services to Danish Microfinance Partners.
 On termination, Danish Microfinance Partners may in certain circumstances be obliged to pay management fees for a six months period.
-At 31 December 2020, the fee payable amounted to approx. DKK 2 million (at 31 December 2019 approx. DKK 2.6 million) as the management fee will be in decline after the expiry of the investment period (June 2015).
+At 31 December 2021, the fee payable amounted to approx. DKK 1.5 million (at 31 December 2020 approx. DKK 2 million).